Sheriff

 ABANDONED VEHICLES STATUTE

 31-13-109.
-Disposition of Vehicles left unattended on private property and sold by the property owner or through a court action.
+Disposition of vehicles left unattended or unclaimed on private property and sold by the property owner or through a court action.

-(a) Any vehicle left unattended on private property without the express consent of the owner or person in lawful control of the property for at least thirty (30) consecutive days may be sold by the owner or person in lawful control of the property at public auction to the highest bidder or may be sold following an action filed pursuant to W.S.
+(a) A vehicle defined as abandoned under W.S.
+31-13-101(a)(x)(C) may be sold by the owner or person in lawful control of the property on which the vehicle is left unattended or unclaimed at public auction to the highest bidder or may be sold following an action filed pursuant to W.S.
 31-13-112(e).
-The thirty (30) day period begins on the first day the owner or person in lawful control of the property has knowledge the vehicle is left unattended without consent.
-For purposes of a vehicle left unattended without express consent at an establishment for the service, repair or maintenance of the vehicle, the thirty (30) day period begins on the day following the period when pursuant to an agreement the vehicle was to remain at the establishment.
+The thirty (30) day period begins on the first day the owner or person in lawful control of the property has knowledge the vehicle is left unattended or unclaimed without consent or after consent has expired.

-(b) After the time period provided in subsection (a) of this section has expired, the owner or person in lawful control of the property shall give a written report to the department on a form prescribed by the department containing the following information:
+(b) After the time period provided in subsection (a) of this section has expired, or within the time requirements provided in W.S.
+31-13-104(g) for a towing and recovery service, the owner or person in lawful control of the property shall give a written report to the department on a form prescribed by the department containing the following information:

-(i) A description of the make, year, model, license plate number and state indicator, and vehicle identification number of the vehicle;
+(i) A description of the make, year, model, license plate number and state indicator if available, and vehicle identification number of the vehicle;

-(iii) The name and address of the owner of the property where the vehicle was left unattended;
+(iii) The name and address of the owner of the property where the vehicle was left unattended or unclaimed;

-(iv) The date the vehicle was lift unattended without the express consent of the owner or person in lawful control of the property;
+(iv) The date the vehicle was left unattended or unclaimed without the express consent or after the expiration of consent of the owner or person in lawful control of the property;

 (v) If the vehicle is removed, the date, time and location of removal and the name and address of the person who removed the vehicle; and